How to perform a recording session

 The architecture of the control is based upon the graph below:

 Sound cards supporting DirectSound and/or ASIO drivers can be used in order to start recording sessions.
 Both kind of drivers will obtain a sound stream from input channels available on the installed sound card(s) and will send it to the recorder control in form of a PCM stream.
 At this point the recorder control will send the stream to an encoder that will save the stream encoded in one of the available formats (WAV, MP3, WMA, etc.) to a destination file or memory buffer.
 If needed, before being sent to the encoder, the PCM stream could be still processed by one or more custom DSPs in order to perform analysis and/or special effects on the stream itself.

-Before starting a recording session, the component needs to be initialised: for this purpose it's mandatory a call to the InitRecordingSystem method; the best place to call this method is usually the container form initialisation function: for example, when using Visual Basic 6, it will be the Form_Load subroutine.
+Before starting a recording session, the component needs to be initialised: for this purpose it's mandatory a call to the InitRecordingSystem method; the best place to call this initialisation method is usually the container form initialisation function: for example, when using Visual C#, it will be the Form_Load function.

-When you need recording from an input device, you must know how many input devices are installed inside the system, their supported drivers/protocols and how many channels are available inside each input device: starting from version 4, Active Sound Recorder can support both DirectSound and ASIO drivers.
+When the need is recording from an input device, we must know how many input devices are installed inside the system, their supported drivers/protocols and how many channels are available inside each input device: starting from version 4, Audio Sound Recorder can support both DirectSound and ASIO drivers.
 By default, only DirectSound input devices will be listed.
 In order to enable the usage of ASIO input devices also, refer to the How to manage ASIO drivers tutorial.

 The number and friendly descriptions of available input channels (Microphone, Line-In, etc.), relative to a certain input device, can be obtained through a prior call to the GetInputDeviceChannelsCount and GetInputDeviceChannelDesc methods.